-- Policy CSHOs shall offer appropriate abatement assistance during the walkaround as to how workplace hazards might be eliminated.
+- 1. Policy CSHOs shall offer appropriate abatement assistance during the walkaround as to how workplace hazards might be eliminated.
 The information shall provide guidance to the employer in developing acceptable abatement methods or in seeking appropriate professional assistance.
 CSHOs shall not imply NV OSHA endorsement of any product through use of specific product names when recommending abatement measures.
 The issuance of citations shall not be delayed. - 2.
-Disclaimers The employer shall be informed that: - A. The employer is not limited to the abatement methods suggested by NV OSHA; - B. The methods explained are general and may not be effective in all cases; and a.
-PARTICIPANTS - At the conclusion of an inspection, CSHOs shall conduct a closing conference with the employer and the employee representatives, jointly or separately, as circumstances dictate.
-The closing conference may be conducted on-site or by telephone, as CSHOs deem appropriate.
-If the employer refuses to allow a closing conference, the circumstances of the refusal shall be documented in the narrative and the case shall be processed as if a closing conference had been held.
-The CSHO shall mail a "Closing Conference Letter" by certified mail to the employer with the closing conference information to include the proposed citations and the NV OSHA Form 3000.

-C. The employer is responsible for selecting and carrying out an effective abatement method and maintaining the appropriate documentation.
+Disclaimers The employer shall be informed that: - A. The employer is not limited to the abatement methods suggested by NV OSHA; - B. The methods explained are general and may not be effective in all cases; and - C. The employer is responsible for selecting and carrying out an effective abatement method and maintaining the appropriate documentation.